 The purpose of the bill is to amend the Fair Labor Standards Act of 1938 to provide that over-the-road bus drivers are covered under the maximum hours requirements.

 The bill would add an amendment to the FLSA within Section 13(b)(1), by inserting the words: “except a driver of an over-the-road bus.”

 At first glance, the Driver Fatigue Prevention Act sounds like a positive move toward preventing truck driver fatigue.
 However, one must remember that this is government working at its finest.
-The newly introduced bill, slipped in during the holiday season, has nothing to do with driver fatigue.
-Its purpose lies soley within the provisions concerning overtime pay.
+The newly introduced bill, slipped in during the holiday season, has nothing to do with truck driver fatigue.

 Section 13(b)(1) of the FLSA provides an overtime exemption for employees who are within the authority of the Secretary of Transportation to establish qualifications and maximum hours of service pursuant to Section 204 of the Motor Carrier Act of 1935.
 Truck drivers, motor carriers and over-the-road bus drivers fall under this exemption, thus the reason professional truckers and bus drivers are not provided with overtime pay as are most employees.

 Bill S.1977 would remove these bus drivers from the exemption, allowing them to be paid for overtime hours.
 As over-the-road bus drivers complained about the long work hours, the bill would pave the way for these drivers to receive pay for anything over the regular 40 hour workweek.
 Truck drivers, however, would remain under the standards of Section 13(b)(1) of the Fair Labor Standards Act.